 Getting baptized is an important first step for a Christian.
 It is an outward symbol of the inner commitment to Jesus.
 Because of this, we think a celebration is in order whenever a part of the Heritage Church family makes this public declaration, we celebrate baptisms on a regular basis.

 Questions?
 Look below to learn more or contact Kip Blohm with any questions.
-Check out the upcoming dates for Heritage Church Baptisms at your campus and register below.
+Register below!

 WHY BE BAPTIZED?